-Year 2 - Great Gables
+Year 2 - Blackbirds

-Welcome to the Great Gables page!
+Welcome to Blackbirds page!

-Your class teacher is Mrs. Bayliss with an amazing Teaching Assistant Mrs. Tye.
+Your class teacher is Mrs. Bayliss with an amazing Teaching Assistant, Mrs. Tye.

 It can include any genre of book, comics,newspapers, fiction, non-fiction or whatever takes their fancy.
 We just want it to be a pleasurable time for them and to develop a love of reading.
 We really enjoy listening to the children's conversations about the books they are enjoying at home.

-Homework is set on a Tuesday and is to be brought back into school the following Monday in the yellow folder, along with their spelling book and reading diary.
+Homework is set on a Tuesday and is to be brought back into school the following Monday in the red folder, along with their spelling book and reading diary.
 Everything on the same day to keep it nice and simple.
 The homework is to support and extend what they have been learning about in class.

 Please make sure you are connected to Dojo so we can keep in contact easily.
 I will be uploading lots of pictures on our class story to show you what has been happening in Blackbirds.